Call us: 601.957.3101

-A question that we are frequently asked concerns the defenses that are available if you or your spouse wants to contest a divorce proceeding.
-The following is a brief summary of the most commonly used defenses to complaint for divorce.
+A frequently asked question concerns the defenses available if you or your spouse wants to contest a divorce proceeding.
+The following is a summary of the most commonly used defenses to divorce.

 Knowledge of Condition at the Time of Marriage